Myles Rice

-Myles Rice (born December 27, 2002) is an American college basketball player for the Maryland Terrapins.
-Rice previously played for the Indiana Hoosiers and the Washington State Cougars.
+Myles Rice (born December 27, 2002) is an American college basketball player.
+Rice previously played for the Indiana Hoosiers, the Maryland Terrapins, and the Washington State Cougars.

 Early life and high school

 Coming out of high school, Rice was rated as a three-star recruit and committed to play college basketball for the Washington State Cougars.

 College career

 Washington State

 As a freshman in 2021-22, Rice took a redshirt.
 He missed the entire 2022-23 season after he was diagnosed with Hodgkin lymphoma.
 On November 6, 2023, Rice made his collegiate debut, putting up 13 points, four rebounds, and three assist in 29 minutes in a win over Idaho.
 On November 27, he dropped 28 points in a win over Eastern Washington.
 On January 18, 2024, Rice scored a career-high 35 points in a win over Stanford.
 On February 10, he tallied 21 points and a career-high nine rebounds in a win over Oregon.
 Rice finished the 2023-24 season averaging 14.8 points, 3.8 assists and 3.1 rebounds, and 1.6 steals per game, earning Pac-12 Freshman of the Year honors.
 After the season, he entered his name into the NCAA transfer portal.